-For two weeks in September, slender tendrils of smoke have risen into the sky here like flags planted by an invading army laying claim to enemy territory.
-There are five different fires in the park when I arrive; two prescribed burns to control overgrown areas, and three that occurred naturally as a result of recent lightning strikes.
+It’s mid-September, and the Grand Teton National Park is on fire.
+Slender tendrils of smoke rise into the sky like the flags of an invading army laying claim to enemy territory.
+There are five different fires in the park the day I arrive; two prescribed burns to control overgrown areas, and three that occurred naturally as a result of recent lightning strikes.
 The forest service keeps an eye on things to ensure that the fires don’t threaten historic structures.
 Otherwise, the fires are permitted to die out naturally.

 But by the following afternoon, one of the columns of smoke has grown huge; the fire has apparently found something that it really likes to eat and is moving voraciously through the park.
 Now the rangers are interested.
 Barricades go up and roads close down.
 The crystal clear views of the Tetons are now seen through a haze and the air tastes like downtown Los Angeles.
 The helicopters and fire-jumpers are going to have to tamp this one down a bit.